 Popularized by the cult-classic Disney hit, Dalmatians are iconic for their spotted coats and outgoing personalities.
-They’re great with people and as loyal as they come.
-However, are these dogs really as smart as they’re portrayed in the movie?
+In the movie, these dogs are seen as wicked clever dogs.
+But are the Dalmatians as intelligent as they’re portrayed in the movies?

 Though the 62nd place isn’t something to scoff at, we think Dalmatians are actually smarter than their ranking.
 After all, measuring “canine intelligence” is a lot more complex than you’d think.
 Let’s explore the several types of dog IQ and what actually makes these dogs smart.